angrwl/MonteCarloSimulation/README.md

-# MonteCarloSimulation
+# Monte Carlo Simulation

-An ever growing method of predicting future prices of a stock is MonteCarlo Sims and I have given a simple example below
+An ever growing method of predicting future prices of a stock is Monte Carlo Simulations and most simplest way of doing it is using loops in python which I have written in my code